List of least used railway stations of Great Britain: Period between 2013 and 2014

-The least used station in this period was Teesside Airport (It had this honour four times in a row).
+In this period, the least used station was Teesside Airport for the fourth time in a row.
 It is a very sparsely served station on the Tees Valley line.
 It only receives one train a week as of the December 2020 timetable coming into effect.
 It has two platforms but only one is used due to there being only one service a week.
 It serves Teesside International Airport, which by airport-standards is also fairly under-used.
 The statistics for this period showed the top five least used stations to be:

 Period between 2012 and 2013

-The least used station in this period was Teesside Airport.
-It had this honour four times in a row.
+In this period, the least used station was Teesside Airport for the third time in a row.
 See above for background information on the station.
 The second least used was Coombe Junction Halt, a small halt on the Looe Valley Line.
 It only gets four trains a day (two in each direction) as most trains reverse at the level crossing around 50 ft down the track.
 See Looe Valley Line for more information.
 The statistics for this period showed the top five least used stations to be:

 Period between 2011 and 2012

-The least used station in this period was Teesside Airport.
-It had this honour four times in a row.
+In this period, the least used station was Teesside Airport for the second time in a row.
 See above for background information on the station.
 The second least used station was Dorking West.
 The only reason it gets this title is due to a supposed anomalous result caused by a 'computer predicting system'.
 This station would usually see around 50,000 passengers each year.
-The statistics for this period showed the top five least used stations to be:

 Period between 2010 and 2011

 The least used station in this period was Teesside Airport.
-It had this honour four times in a row.
 See above for background information on this station.
 The second least used station was Dorking West.
 This station got second place twice in a row (see above) due to a supposed anomalous results caused by a 'computer predicting system'.
 See above for background information on this station.
 The statistics for this period showed the top five least used stations to be: